joao-gi/opentls/README.rst

 Status
 ------
-|build_status| Four usable modules have been implemented.
+|build_status| Five usable modules have been implemented.

-``tls.random`` is an implementation of Python's random module using OpenSSL's pseudo-random number API.
-It is suitable for cryptographic use.
+``tls.cipherlib`` is a common interface to symmetric ciphers for Python.
+The API is modeled after
+Python's hashlib module.

 ``tls.hashlib`` is an implementation of Python's hashlib module